Click on the images help you identify a chinkapin oak.

 Wood uses

-Close-grained, heavy, hard, strong.
-Not commercially valuable but is sometimes used for railroad ties, construction timbers, and bridge planking.
+Wood is close-grained, heavy, hard, and strong.
+Not commercially valuable, but sometimes used for railroad ties, construction timbers, and bridge planking.